John Smith (placekicker)

-John Michael Smith (born 30 December 1949) is an English-American retired American football placekicker.
-He made his professional debut with the New England Patriots in 1974, remaining with the team until 1983.
+John Michael Smith (born 30 December 1949) is an English-American former American football player who was a placekicker for the New England Patriots of the National Football League (NFL).
+He debuted with the Patriots in 1974, remaining with the team until 1983.

 Early years

 John Smith trained as a teacher at King Alfred's College, Winchester in England, between 1968 and 1971.
 After teaching for a year, he moved to the United States.
 He had not played American football before but was an outstanding all-round sportsman and superb soccer player so he approached the New England Patriots and asked for a trial as a placekicker.
 New England saw the left-footed kicker's potential and he was sent to spend his 1973 season in the Atlantic Coast Football League before re-signing with the Patriots in 1974.